 Lectures/Class: Students are expected to attend every class session in-person, as scheduled.
 Attendance will be taken.
-Students are responsible for any missed work, and any absences resulting in missed work must be excused by the Dean of Students.
-Additional course content will be made available through Canvas, as appropriate.
-Students are responsible for all course content regardless of how it is presented.
-Students must check Canvas frequently to check for new modules and content.
+Students are responsible for any missed work, and any absence resulting in missed work must be excused by the Dean of Students.
+The professor is not to be recorded on video or audio with prior notice and agreement.